mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 # Open Questions

-- The NTRU reference code takes a seed and expands that into the random stream that is used for the random sampling (because that is what NIST asked for); should this mandate that (rather than the 'pick a random number' approach we currently specify)?
+- The NTRU reference code takes a seed and expands that into the random stream that is used for the random sampling (because that is what NIST asked for); should this mandate that (rather than the 'pick a random number as needed' approach we currently specify)?

 - HRSS - currently, we omit that parameter set - it does perform slightly faster than the HPS parameter set at the same security level (at the cost of a larger public key/ciphertext).
 My expectation is that the larger keyshare size for HRSS is a more significant cost than the larger computational cost for HPS.
 It would also complicate the logic somewhat (as we would need to specify both the HPS and the HRSS ways of doing things).
 Is the decision to leave it out the correct one?